caseywdunn/siphonophore_phylogeny_2017/agalma/read_me.txt

 Notes on analyses -

-For the supermatrix, `agalma diagnostics hide` was used to remove two outgroup species that had low gene occupancy (based on reports) from the final supermatrix and phylogeny.
+For the supermatrix, the command `agalma diagnostics hide` was used to remove two outgroup species that had low gene occupancy (based on reports) from the final supermatrix and phylogeny.
 These two species were Atolla_vanhoeffeni and Aegina_citrea.
 These species can be retrieved using `agalma diagnostics unhide`, however it should be noted that all subsequent analyses were carried out without these two species.

+All paths provided here are relative paths.
+Anyone attempting to reproduce this work should provide their own paths and specify a new sqlite database to manage their data.
+Additionally, all sequence file names and catalog IDs (derived from the illumina header) were taken from the original files.
+Anyone attempting to reproduce this work will be working with the SRA files that will have the SRA number in the file name and also in the header - file names and IDs should be changed accordingly.